suhasmaddali/Wheat-Disease-Detection-/README.md

 # Wheat Disease Detection

-Products from wheat are available almost everywhere
+Products from wheat are available almost everywhere.